EvitaKnits/nigel-is-25/README.md

 **Box Shadow**
 I learnt how to make a shadow around my submit box from here: https://www.w3schools.com/css/css3_shadows_box.asp

+**Text Shadow**
+I learnt how to add shadow to my RSVP image text here: https://www.w3schools.com/cssref/css3_pr_text-shadow.php

 ### General Credit
 I want to thank the open source community for the great resources that remind me of what I learnt in my Code Institute lessons, especially https://www.w3schools.com/ and https://developer.mozilla.org/en-US/

 I believe I have specifically credited where I used specific items in the previous message but this is a general credit to the reference resources I looked through to remind me how things worked as I went along.

 Every effort has been made to credit everything used but if I find anything else specific later on that needs crediting, that I missed, I will add it.

+## Commits

+My understanding of commit messaging has evolved over my time on this project and I can now see there have been times that I had other unrelated changes in my commits that I had not mentioned in the message.
+I had been trying to reference the main change I made and not the tweaks to other things or maybe edits of the readme that I had also made.
+My latest commits should be the best examples of this learning and moving more towards best practice.